Written by

 If you are an employee in the Philippines and need to file your income tax return (ITR), you must ensure you’re doing it right.
 Tax filing can seem overwhelming, but with the correct steps, it doesn’t have to be.
-Let’s break down the income tax computation process and how you can file it correctly this 2025.
+Let’s break down the income tax computation process so you can file correctly in 2026.

 Key Takeaways

-- The Correct Employee Tax Formula Has Changed: The article clarifies that for salaried employees in 2025, the old ₱50,000 personal exemption and the 40% Optional Standard Deduction (OSD) no longer apply.
-The correct formula is Gross Annual Income minus mandatory contributions (SSS, PhilHealth, Pag-IBIG) and the non-taxable 13th-month pay and bonuses (up to ₱90,000).
+• The Correct Employee Tax Formula Accounts for 2025 Hikes: The old ₱50,000 personal exemption and 40% Optional Standard Deduction (OSD) no longer apply.
+For the 2026 filing season, the formula is Gross Annual Income minus mandatory contributions (SSS share is now 5%, Pag-IBIG cap is ₱200) and the non-taxable 13th-month pay and bonuses (up to ₱90,000).

 Understanding the Income Tax Filing Process